-At June 30, 2010, our net tangible book value was approximately \$(235.7) million, or \$(245.27) per share of common stock.
+At June 30, 2010, our net tangible book value was approximately \$(235.7) million, or \$(245.28) per share of common stock.
 Net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the shares of common stock outstanding at June 30, 2010.
 At June 30, 2010 our pro forma net tangible book value was \$131.7 million, or \$3.50 per share of common stock.
-Our pro forma net tangible book value per share represents the amount of our tangible total assets less our total liabilities divided by the total number of shares of our common stock outstanding at June 30, 2010, after giving effect to the conversion of our preferred stock into common stock upon the closing of this offering and the reclassification of our preferred stock warrant liability to additional paid in capital upon the conversion of warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our common stock upon the closing of this offering.
+Our pro forma net tangible book value per share represents the amount of our tangible total assets less our total liabilities divided by the total number of shares of our common stock outstanding at June 30, 2010, after giving effect to the conversion of our preferred stock into common stock upon the closing of this offering and the reclassification of our preferred stock warrant liability to additional paid in capital upon the conversion of warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of our convertible preferred stock into warrants to purchase shares of

-After giving effect to our sale of 12,500,000 shares of common stock in this offering at an assumed initial public offering price of \$16.00, the midpoint of the price range set forth on the front cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value at June 30, 2010 would have been \$314.2 million, or \$6.27 per share of common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.77 per share to existing stockholders and an immediate dilution of \$9.73 per share to new investors.
+After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$, the midpoint of the price range set forth on the front cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value at June 30, 2010 would have been \$, or \$ per share of common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors.